statzhero/skills/README.md

 A collection of Claude Skills for Posit development teams, including tools for package releases, tidyverse workflows, Shiny development, Quarto authoring, and Connect deployment.

-## About Claude Skills

 Claude Skills extend Claude's capabilities with specialized knowledge and workflows.
-Skills can be used in:

-- **Claude.ai**: Add skills from the marketplace or upload custom skills
-- **Claude Code**: Install skills to your local environment
-- **Claude API**: Load skills programmatically

-Skills are automatically activated by Claude based on your task.
+Skills are automatically activated by Claude based on your task and can be used in Claude.ai, Claude Code, or via the Claude API.
 Learn more at the [Claude Skills documentation](https://support.claude.com/en/articles/12512180-using-skills-in-claude).

 ## Available Skills